Norfolk Support Services

 Collaborative Care Skills Workshops

-In collaboration with Norfolk Community Eating Disorder Service, we run a series of eight free workshops open to parents and carers.
+In collaboration with Norfolk Community Eating Disorder Service, we run a series of eight free workshops open to parents and carers (family members, partners, friends) in Norfolk.
 The workshops empower attendees to support change and promote recovery by improving understanding of eating disorders and developing practical skills for dealing with difficult situations.
 Carers learn different communication techniques and gain insight and tools to support and care for someone with an eating disorder.
+Past attendees have praised the workshops for empowering them to better support the person they care for:

-“As a family we have all learnt so much over the last year and I’m convinced that his recovery would have taken much longer without the very valuable lessons we learned at the workshops.”
+“As a family we have all learnt so much over the last year and I’m convinced that [our son's] recovery would have taken much longer without the very valuable lessons we learned at the workshops.”
 Collaborative Care Skills Workshop attendee

-For more information about the workshops or to register your interest email email@example.com or call 01603 753334.
+For more information about the workshops or to request a registration form please email email@example.com or call 01603 753334.

 Self Help and Support Groups